Majoring in computer science can be an excellent opportunity to strengthen valuable skills while leading to several in-demand career possibilities.

 Natural language processing

 Employers value applicants who have a mix of workplace skills (sometimes called “soft skills”) and technical skills.
-Thanks to the computer science coursework you take, the projects you participate in, and the portfolio you develop, you can expect to learn and strengthen a variety of skills to showcase on your resume.
+Thanks to the computer science coursework you take, the projects you participate in, and the portfolio you develop, you can expect to learn and strengthen various skills to showcase on your resume.

 Workplace skills | Technical skills |